 The ceramic cartridges used in the faucets are from Sedal S.L.U., a ceramics company chartered in Spain that does all of its actual manufacturing in China in two facilities: Sedal Technical Ceramics in Jiangmen and Sedal Kaiping.
 The Sedal cartridge is a favorite of Chinese manufacturers making faucets for the European and North American markets.
 We judge it to be a good cartridge that should give reliable service for many years.
 But, if it does break, it is widely available and easy to replace with ordinary household tools.

-The Aok faucets we examined were of brass construction, but not every part was brass.
+The Dyconn faucets we examined were of brass construction, but not every part was brass.
 Handles seem to uniformly zinc or the zinc-aluminum alloy, ZAMAK.
-The spray heads on the kitchen faucets we took apart for inspection were plastic.
-Plastic spray heads have, unfortunately, become the standard, found on even upscale brands like .
+The spray heads on some of the kitchen faucets we took apart for inspection were plastic.
+Plastic spray heads have, unfortunately, become normal, found on even upscale brands like . because they don't get hot like metal heads.
 Plastic, however, is not a suitable material for faucets, and plastic spray heads in particular seem to experience a lot of defects.
-We suggest you stay away from them, and give preference to those few companies that still make their spray heads out of brass or stainless steel.
+We suggest you stay away from them, and give preference to faucet with spray heads out of metal.